File Tax Returns

 This writ can be filed by the detained person himself or his relatives or friends on his behalf.
 It can be issued against both public authorities and individuals.

-A writ petition seeking mandamus must be filed by the person who has an interest in the performance of the duty by the public authority.
+A writ petition seeking mandamus must be filed by a person in good faith and who has an interest in the performance of the duty by the public authority.
 The person seeking mandamus must have a legal right to do so and also must have demanded the performance of the duty and it is refused by the authority.

 A writ of prohibition is issued by a Court to prohibit the lower courts, tribunals and other quasi-judicial authorities from doing something beyond their authority.
 It is issued to direct inactivity and thus differs from mandamus which directs activity.

 It is issued when the lower court or tribunal acts without or in excess of jurisdiction or in violation of rules of natural justice or in contravention of fundamental rights.
 It can also be issued when a lower court or tribunal acts under a law that is itself ultra vires.

 The difference between the writ of certiorari and prohibition is that they are issued at different stages of proceedings of the case.
 The writ of certiorari is issued after the case is heard and decided.
 It is issued to quash the decision or order of the lower court when the lower court passed an order without or in excess of jurisdiction.
 Whereas, the writ of prohibition is issued prohibiting the proceedings in the lower court which acts without or in excess of jurisdiction while the case is pending before it.

 A writ petition can be filed by any person whose Fundamental Rights have been infringed by the State.
 Under a Public Interest Litigation, any public-spirited person may file a writ petition in the interest of the general public even if his own Fundamental Right has not been infringed.